 There are a few main contributing factors to why your Maltese is getting the tear staining and addressing these factors is very important.
 The first step is to eliminate anything which may be causing your Maltese dog to be getting the tear staining.
 If you are able to address these contributing factors or causes then it is going to be of paramount importance to stopping the tear staining from reoccurring.
 The main contributing factors you need to address and make changes as needed are:

 For these reasons you want to make sure that you are feeding your Maltese dog the best quality food that you are able to.
 It is ideal to stick to well known brands which have a high consumer rating.
 These foods will need to have zero additives and ideally no corn or wheat, for this to be the case they will need to have what is called a “grain free” base or formula.
 Most of the best dog foods are highly recommended on Amazon at very competitive prices.
-The prices change frequently and there are always discounts and specials happening so cost effective to buy a water filter jug from the store which you can keep in the fridge to have water for your dog handy for when you require it.
-In a situation where you are not able to access filtered water bottled water is a usable alternative.
+The prices change frequently and there are always discounts and specials happening so check for the best prices by clicking here.

 - Keeping your Maltese fur dry.
 When a Maltese hair is exposed to being damp it is then subject to yeast growth.
 Yeast growth occurs when an area on the dog stays damp for a period of time.
 This yeast growth can happen in areas like the genital area, where is it damp from your Maltese relieving themselves, on the face and in the ears where yeast ear infections can occur.
 When your dog drinks their face will most always become damp.
 This is because water droplets from their water source will inevitably end up splashing up onto their face.
 This also can occur when your dog is eating, especially if their dog food is more wet in nature.
 This often happens with food that is in any kind of gravy or casserole formula.
 To combat the dampness that occurs when your dog eats or drinks it is a good idea to clean their face after eating, in particular the eye area where the tear staining is more prominent.